-On the matter of the Oakland Bulk And Oversized Terminal (OBOT) by Phil Tagami, John Siegel, and Insight Terminal Solutions, a former public official wrote this “letter to Oakland” for Zennie62Media.
+On the matter of the Oakland Bulk And Oversized Terminal (OBOT) by Phil Tagami, John Siegel, and Insight Terminal Solutions, a former public official wrote this “letter to Oakland” for Zennie62Media, which was hired by ITS for content development and content marketing.
 The person, who’s not an employee of or involved with Insight Terminal Solutions, wants to communicate the facts about the OBOT project.
 This is Part One.

 As a proponent of the project, I want to assure you that nothing could be further from the truth.

-What Insight Terminal Solutions and Phil Tagami are building is a new, state-of-the-art transportation terminal that can carry virtually any material, and in a way that cannot contaminate air quality because the cars carrying the materials are covered and sealed, as this video shows:
+What John Siegel of Insight Terminal Solutions and Phil Tagami of California Capital Investment Group are building is a new, state-of-the-art transportation terminal called the Oakland Bulk and Oversized Terminal that can carry virtually any material, and in a way that cannot contaminate air quality because the cars carrying the materials are covered and sealed, as this video shows:

-In fact, every independent study done on the ITS project has reached the same conclusion: the project will make the Oakland port generate far less emissions, make our air far cleaner and most importantly bring desperately needed basic non-tech jobs and prosperity to the city you love – the city that many of us have lived all our lives.
+In fact, every independent study done on the Insight Terminal Solutions Oakland Bulk and Oversized Terminal project has reached the same conclusion: the project will make the Oakland port generate far less emissions, make our air far cleaner and most importantly bring desperately needed basic non-tech jobs and prosperity to the city you love – the city that many of us have lived all our lives.

 Given all the alarming statements that have been made about the project, its understandable why you might be concerned.
 All anyone asks is to have the chance to tell you the truth, the whole truth, and nothing but the truth about what they’re doing and why it’s so important to the Oakland community.